-Allowance for Doubtful Accounts
+Allowance for Credit Losses

-An allowance for doubtful accounts is provided on accounts receivable when losses are probable based on historical collection activity and current business conditions.
+An allowance for credit losses is provided on our financial instruments, primarily accounts receivable.
+Our expected credit losses are based on historical collection activity, the nature of the financial instrument, geographic considerations and current and forecasted business conditions.